fserb/bkc/pages/bouncing/bouncing.md

 ```op:+
 ```

 Next we need to deal with the collision between them.
-In theory we should make a
-$n^2$ loop over all control points.
-Since we only have two, we shortcirtcuit it to just call the collision function once.
+We should make a $n^2$ loop that checks every control against each other.
+But since we will only have two controls, we shortcirtcuit it to just call the collision function once.

 ```op:update-1,label:update_collision+1